 A bit of information about the ‘Freetown’ collection.
 What does Freetown mean to you?

 Freetown is our best collection to date.
 It was only meant to be a small collection to be sold for Sierra Leone’s Independence Day in 2014.
-It has since spiralled into a bigger movement.
+It has since spiraled into a bigger movement.
 The demand is so great that we have released it in multiple colourways for 3 years in a row and sell out every single time.
 We have done pop up shops in Freetown and items sell out within hours.
 Freetown means a place of freedom literally and figuratively.
 I love coming to the city.
 It a place of positive vibes and freedom to be who you really are.

 What do you want to achieve with the RD brand?

-I want RD to be one of the best clothing brands made by Sierra Leoneans that fuses African culture and urban street style.
+I want Royal Dynamite to be one of the best clothing brands made by Sierra Leoneans that fuses African culture and urban street style.
 We want to continue collaborating with as many brands, artists, businesses, and brands to bring awareness to the positivity surrounding Sierra Leone.
 Lastly, it would be a crazy dream be able to touch school systems worldwide starting with the continent of Africa and have the RDCares giveback program be the vehicle that drives that force.
 We will slowly get there, but until then the RD lifestyle continues.